BrunaRihl/starlight-consultations/README.md

 #### EPIC 6: Accessibility

 The Accessibility epic aims to ensure that the website is accessible to all users, regardless of their abilities or needs.
-This involves implementing features and practices that make the site easy to use and understand for all users, including those with visual, auditory, or motor impairments.
+This involves implementing features and practices that make the site easy to use and understand for all users.

   * User Story: Website Accessibility